If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 How can you use buttermilk as an egg alternative?
 Add it to dishes that need moisture, such as cakes and muffins, to make them extra fluffy and soft.

 Silken tofu is a moist Japanese product that contains lots of water.
-It is also a common ingredient for a vegan diet.
+It is also a common part of a vegan diet.
 Moreover, it is known for its quality of becoming firmer as it loses moisture.

 Eggless Cooking also suggests using this for tender pastry, bread, and omelets!
 Adding another leavening agent is needed if you plan to cook food that expands.